awslabs/aws-sdk-kotlin/docs/design/flexible-checksums.md

 Pros:
 - The checksum is calculated prior to passing the response to the user
   - With the accepted design choice, if the checksum is invalid, the user will only know about it after they've consumed the whole response body.
-If they are sending the response body downstream, for example, they would then have to claw it back since the data is not valid
+If they are sending the response body downstream, for example, they would then have to cancel, invalidate, or otherwise handle the invalid body
   - This proposed design choice would allow the SDK to throw an exception on an invalid checksum *before* giving it to the user